clicked

 Miller immediately found Forrest easy to hit and quickly grew in confidence.
 Just as the heavy-handed Londoner began to run through the gears, he walked into a big right hand and found himself on the floor.

-Although he popped up with a smile on his face, he was hurt but failed to learn from his mistake.
+Although he popped up with a smile on his face, he was hurt but failed to learn.
 In the second, Miller again broke through but carelessly walked into another right hand from the patient Forrest.
 This time he didn’t beat the count.
-The official time was 1:49, a first stoppage after three consecutive decision victories.
+The official time was 1:49, Forrest's first stoppage after three consecutive decision victories prior.

 Scottish middleweight Sam Hickey (2-0, 1 KO) blew away Lewis Howells (3-2), dropping him three times inside the opening round.

-Hickey was a decorated amateur who won gold medal at the 2022 Commonwealth Games and although the Dundee man is still only dipping his toe into the world of professional boxing, he is clearly already too talented for this level of opposition.
+Hickey was a decorated amateur, winning gold at the 2022 Commonwealth Games and although the Dundee man is still only dipping his toe into the world of professional boxing, already clearly too talented for this level of opposition.

 The pick of the untelevised undercard action saw Billy Deniz (13-0, 5 KOs) and Mickey Ellison (15-8, 5 KOs) meet over eight rounds at light heavyweight.

 Ellison just didn’t do enough.
-Deniz landed the cleaner shots and began to score more regularly with combinations as the fight wore on.
-He deserved the tight 77-76 decision he was awarded.
+Deniz landed the cleaner shots and began to score more regularly with combinations as the fight wore on, ultimately deserving the tight 77-76 decision he was awarded.

-The ambitious Zion, 6-3 (3 KOs), represented a reasonable step up in opposition for Silva and got his attention with a couple of left hooks in the opener.
-For the first time, Silva faced an opponent who refused to go into his shell and provided solid resistance throughout but the confident 22 year old took it in his stride.
-After six rounds, Silva was given a 59-56 decision.
+The ambitious Zion (6-3, 3 KOs) represented a reasonable step up for Silva and got his attention with a couple of left hooks in the opener.
+For the first time, Silva faced an opponent refusing to go into his shell and provided solid resistance throughout but the confident 22-year-old took it in his stride en route to a 59-56 decision.

 The unbeaten Mancunian is a spiteful fighter who will be better for the experience.
 It will be interesting to see how much backing he is given and just how quickly he is pushed over the next twelve months.

-‘The Wild Child’ Ellis Price, 2-0 (1 KO), got the show underway with a straightforward first-round stoppage of Sheffield debutant Liam Fitzmaurice, 0-1, at lightweight.
+‘The Wild Child’ Ellis Price (2-0, 1 KO) got the show underway with a straightforward first-round stoppage of Sheffield debutant Liam Fitzmaurice at lightweight.

-Price, 21, was a talented youth amateur who won bronze at the European Schoolboy Championships.
-He was just too talented for Fitzmaurice who was floored twice in the opening round.
-Eventually, Price pinned Fitzmaurice in a corner and unloaded until the referee stepped in to stop the action.
+Price, a talented youth amateur, won bronze at the European Schoolboy Championships and was just too much for Fitzmaurice, flooring him twice in quick succession.
+Eventually, the 21-year-old pinned Fitzmaurice in a corner and unloaded until the referee stopped the action.

 Comments